Towards Continual, Online, Self-Supervised Depth: Conclusion

 \section{Conclusion}

 A method is presented for learning depth of a scene while deployed and not forgetting about the past.
-The approach is based on a combination of regularization and replay.
-The proposed method learns depth from a stream of video frames and avoids catastrophic forgetting.
-Experimental results show that the proposed method works with both structure-from-motion and stereo approaches.
-Quantitative results on multiple evaluation metrics are better compared to recent methods.
-The proposed method can be considered as a step towards autonomous scene-perception where the system learns about a scene without any supervision.
+Novel regularization and replay methods are proposed to this end.
+The method learns depth from a stream of monocular or stereo video-frames, and avoids catastrophic forgetting.
+Experiments show that the proposed method has superior performance with both SfM and stereo.
+This work is a step towards autonomous scene-perception without any supervision.